umutozge/computational-semantics/README.md

 * Assignments (30%):
 	* not graded;
-	* attempt all questions and submit by Wed to get full credit;
+	* attempt all questions and submit by the deadline to get full credit;
 	* no credit for late submissions.
 * Mid-term exam 1 (Nov 16, 20%)
 * Mid-term exam 2 (Dec 28, 20%)